gvarnavi/personal-website-content/content/page/about.md

 Currently, I'm a postdoctoral Miller research fellow at the University of California, Berkeley -- co-hosted by Prof. Mary Scott in MSE and Prof. Joel Moore in Physics -- where I'm developing new computational imaging modalities to observe current densities in anisotropic electron fluids with high spatial resolution using a transmission electron microscope.

-When I don't have my science cap on, I enjoy camping, teaching generative art, and singing along to musical theater YouTube videos.
+When I don't have my science cap on, I enjoy camping, teaching generative art, and singing along to musical theater videos.